Every Story Counts

 Love the Oside Library

-by PAchEs, about 1 month ago
+by PAchEs, 3 months ago

 I absolutely love the Oceanside library on civic center, and have for many many years !
 The fountains are phenomenal and I stop and appreciate the beautiful view and the bustling life, including the seagulls and pigeons!!
 Upon entering the building being met by courteous, kind security guards is a welcoming sight.
 I use the library for researching and checking out books